AreaLayer/P2PBTC/README.md

 # P2P BTC 🔑 ⚡

+Marketplace P2P on Lightning Network to allow buy/sell products, services or Bitcoin

 **Contributions are welcome**

 ⚠️**Alpha software**

-Marketplace P2P on Lightning Network to allow buy/sell products, services or Bitcoin

 ## Node for Node runners

-Soon
+TBA

 ## How works?